Run an update on a Delta Live Tables pipeline

 How to choose pipeline boundaries

-A Delta Live Tables pipeline can process updates to a single table, many tables with dependent relationship, many tables without relationships, or multiple independent flows of tables with dependent relationships.
+A Delta Live Tables pipeline can process updates to a single table, many tables with dependent relationships, many tables without relationships, or multiple independent flows of tables with dependent relationships.
 This section contains considerations to help determine how to break up your pipelines.

 • More efficiently use cluster resources.